City

 Laurelhurst Park.
 (Sam Gehrke)

-A political action committee set up by stakeholders eager to pass a five-year Portland parks levy on the November ballot has already raked in $53,580 from unions, current and former elected officials and the city’s chamber of commerce.
+A political action committee set up by stakeholders eager to pass the five-year Portland Parks Levy on the November ballot has already raked in $53,580 from unions, current and former elected officials, and the city’s chamber of commerce.

-The current parks levy, which levies an 80 cent tax per $1,000 assessed property value, expires next year.
+The current Parks Levy of 80 cents per $1,000 of assessed value expires next year.
 Should the measure fail at the ballot box, parks officials have warned, the consequences would be dire.
-Without a new levy, the parks bureau has said it will be forced to cut 50% of its programs.
+Without a new levy, the parks bureau has said it would be forced to cut 50% of its programs.

-Should the measure pass, parks leaders say they can maintain all existing programming and assets, and also spend some of the revenue on bringing defunct assets back online.
+Should the measure pass, parks leaders say they can maintain all existing programming and assets, and also spend a portion the revenue fixing bathroom roofs and playground equipment.

-That broad support is reflected in public campaign finance records, which show that the money is already flowing into the PAC, called Portlanders for Parks.
+Broad support of the levy is reflected in public campaign finance records, which show money is already flowing into the PAC Portlanders for Parks.

 Sophie Peel